sikaeducation/curriculum/102/standards/apply-version-control/topics/git-intro/README.md

 ## Git By Example

-Let's say you're working on a project.
-You make some files:
+You're working on a project, and you make some files:

 ```bash
 touch index.html index.css index.js